Rem0ld/quickFlix-back/README.md

     - it gives us a nice json file with the different languages

-TODO: fix when fetching only movies sending total of all videos
+TODO: fix when fetching only movies sending total of all videos Need watchedTvshow service to separate business with watched